-- 6.3.1 The deliverability of the 2022/23 Capital Programme is monitored by the relevant accountable project manager and senior officer.
-There are a number of risks to be managed throughout the year and these are highlighted in the paragraphs below. - 6.3.2 There is a risk that delays, and cost increases may arise due to inflationary increases.
+6.3.1 The deliverability of the 2022/23 Capital Programme is monitored by the relevant accountable project manager and senior officer.
+There are a number of risks to be managed throughout the year and these are highlighted in the paragraphs below.

-- 6.3.3 If any overspends or emerging pressures are identified during the year for whatever reason, then mitigating actions will be sought and management interventions undertaken. - 6.3.4 There is a risk in relation to funding, particularly S106 where works may be required to take place in advance of S106 triggers/funding being payable.
+- 6.3.2 If any overspends or emerging pressures are identified during the year for whatever reason, then mitigating actions will be sought and management interventions undertaken. - 6.3.3 With most capital projects there is a risk that delays, and cost increases may arise as a result of the impact of inflation.
+Generally, this relates to the supply and price of materials with projects requiring increased lead in times.
+Whilst every attempt is made to cost these implications into the project, the risks remain.
+However, it must be recognised that the current "Cost of Living Crisis" has driven up the level of inflation, which is much higher than in previous periods and indeed when funding bids were originally submitted.
+This therefore poses a risk to the deliverability of the projects as originally envisaged, where reductions to the scope of projects may be required to ensure budgets are not overspent. - 6.3.4 The current uncertain economic context is also increasing interest rates associated with borrowing that is used to fund elements of the capital programme.
+This treasury risk impacts the overall affordability of the programme, which will be closely monitored and managed, but may lead to a reduced capital programme in the future. - 6.3.5 There is a risk in relation to funding, particularly S106 where works may be required to take place in advance of S106 triggers/funding being payable.
 This occurs where a road or school is needed to provide infrastructure for the first residents/businesses utilising the site.
 Where this is the required, the Council will fund costs at risk in relation to the funding being received to reimburse its costs.